11 Authentic + Free Things to do in Brussels, Belgium

 They’re still perfectly fine to eat, though.
 Bring a large trolley and start hunting.
 If you’re good at scavenging, you might gather enough free food for an entire week.

-In conclusion, some of the best things in life really are free!
 Be sure to explore all that this cosmopolitan city has to offer and check out a few of the free things to do in Brussels that are on this list!

 Pin for later!